Women in German Studies: List of Committee Members

-WIGS Postgraduate Essay Prize
+W+IGS Postgraduate Essay Prize

 The Women in German Studies Postgraduate Essay Prize was established in 2014.
 Postgraduate members of WIGS are encouraged to submit essays on any topic within German Studies.
 The winning essay is selected by the WIGS committee and announced at the annual WIGS conference.
 Winners of the essay prize receive £100 and the opportunity to have their piece published in the journal German Life and Letters.
-The call for submissions is published annually on the "WIGS blog".